 Others prefer a more structured and sequential research question.
 This setting allows students to research according to predetermined steps and guidelines, and is especially useful for science experiments and classrooms.
 Teachers can offer close guidance to students during each part of the process while still allowing the students to do the heavy lifting (and learning!).

 Regardless of which approach works best for you, Inquiry-Based Learning will be a success as long as student research, curiosity, and communication is at the heart of the process.

 Who Benefits from Inquiry-Based Learning?

 Because Inquiry-Based Learning can be scaled to suit any grade, it’s an ideal model for just about every educational level.
+Studies have even shown it to be effective at the university level.
 Teachers only need to make sure that the question or challenge they present to their students aligns with district standards and isn’t too easy or difficult.

 No classroom is exactly alike, of course, and no two students are exactly alike either.
 One of the most beneficial things about Inquiry-Based Learning is the ease with which teachers can scaffold the content to fit what every member of the class might need.

 Students learning English as a second language might be able to conduct part of their research in their home language, or use translation software to assist them in writing.
 Teachers could also pull English Language Learners as a small group to ensure that they’re able to grasp the material and don’t feel overwhelmed.